Quantum computational chemistry: Illustrative examples

 and the ground state of the H$_2$ molecule at its equilibrium bond distance is given by~\cite{helgaker2014molecular}

 The first determinant in the ground state wavefunction is the HF state for H$_2$, showing that a mean-field solution is a good approximation for this molecule at this interatomic distance.
 The second determinant represents the antibonding state, and accounts for dynamical correlation between the electrons due to their electrostatic repulsion.
 While the HF determinant dominates at the equilibrium separation, at large separation the two determinants contribute equally to the wavefunction.
 This is because the bonding and antibonding configurations become degenerate.
 We require both determinants to accurately describe the state, ensuring that only one electron locates around each atom.
-This is an example of static correlation, which can also be dealt with using multiconfigurational self-consistent field (MCSCF) methods, as described in Sec.~\ref{Subsec:HFsec}. \\
+This is an example of static correlation, which can also be dealt with using multiconfigurational self-consistent field methods, as described in Sec.~\ref{Subsubsec:HFsec}. \\

-As discussed previously, in order to find the ground state of the H$_2$ molecule (using either the VQE or PEA), we need to construct the state on the quantum computer.
-This can be done using adiabatic state preparation~\cite{aspuru2005simulated}, or using an ansatz.
-Here we explicitly derive the UCCSD ansatz for H$_2$.
-As discussed in Sec.~\ref{Subsec:VQE}, the UCCSD operator we seek to realise is given by
+As discussed previously, in order to find the ground state of the H$_2$ molecule (using either the VQE or phase estimation), we need to construct the state on the quantum computer.
+Here we explicitly derive the unitary coupled cluster (UCC) ansatz with single and double excitations (UCCSD) for H$_2$.
+As discussed in Sec.~\ref{Subsubsec:VQEAnsatz}, the UCCSD operator we seek to realise is given by